 Museum

 Libbey also personally named each of the original six coaches after his favorite flowers.
 The 46-foot coaches had green plush Mohair upholstered, reversible seats, and a smoking compartment with two, six-foot-long, leather-covered bench seats, making a seating capacity of 52 passengers.
-With its four-90hp Westinghouse motors, speeds in excess of 70 mph were reached from time to time.
+Its four-90 hp Westinghouse motors, capable of generating speeds of 70 mph, were reached from time to time.

 The short video below has the audio of Clyde Walker Pierce, Jr. talking about his experience with trolleys in southern Maine and his recollection of "racing" the PLI interurbans with his automobile in the early 1930s.